GetStream/unreal-tutorial-jumpy-lion/README.md

 If you'd just like the check out the finished product, see the default `main` branch.

 This repository isn't actively maintained.
-However "Jumpy Lion" game is included in the [Unreal SDK repository](https://github.com/GetStream/stream-chat-unreal) as one of the sample projects.
-This version already includes some extra features like a leaderboard, and will continue to be extended in the future.
+However, the "Jumpy Lion" game is included in the [Unreal SDK repository](https://github.com/GetStream/stream-chat-unreal) as one of the sample projects.
+This version already includes some extra features like a leaderboard and will continue to be extended in the future.